openimis/openimis_docs/web_app_vb_user_manual.rst

     -  ``Date Selector Button``

-      Clicking on the ``Date Selector Button`` will pop-up an easy to use, calendar selector (:ref:`image69`); by default the calendar will show the current month, or the month of the currently selected date, with the current day highlighted.
+      Clicking on the ``Date Selector Button`` will pop-up an easy to use, calendar selector (:ref:`Image 69<image69>`); by default the calendar will show the current month, or the month of the currently selected date, with the current day highlighted.

       -  At any time during the use of the pop-up, the user can see the date of *today*.
       -  Clicking on *today* will close the pop-up and display the today’s date in the corresponding date entry box.